How We Develop Our Curriculum

 Root skills are specific capacities, processes, abilities and competencies that exist within a domain.
 Not only are they important to learn in their own right but they are considered foundations for future learning and development.

-Indicators are examples of what a child knows or does to prove that the root skill is being learned or practiced.
+Indicators are examples of what a child knows or does to prove that the root skill is being learned or practised.